Oleg Prokofiev: Personal life

 Born on 14 December 1928, from Sergei Prokofiev's first wife, Lina Llubera (the stage name of Carolina Codina).
 They lived in Paris until moving to Moscow, in 1935, at the age of seven.

-Oleg was first married to Sofia Koravina with whom he had a son, Sergei (1954–2014), who lived from 1985 in Germany and Switzerland with his wife Astrid and who, writing sub nom Sergei O. Prokofieff, wrote profound works in the field of Anthroposophy and, in general, Christian occultism.
+Oleg was first married to Sofia Feinberg (1928—2025) with whom he had a son, Sergei O. Prokofieff (1954–2014).
+The son lived, from 1985, in Germany and Switzerland with his wife Astrid, and wrote profound works in the field of Anthroposophy and, in general, Christian occultism.

-In 1960 he met a young English art historian, Camilla Gray, in Moscow.
-The publication of her ground breaking study of Russian avant-garde ‘Great Experiment: Russian Art, 1863–1922’ infuriated Soviet officials and Camilla and Oleg were not allowed to see each other for six years.
-Tragically, in 1971, two years after they were eventually allowed to marry, Camilla died.
-From his second wife Oleg had a daughter, Anastasia.

 Oleg decided to move to the West, and from 1971 until his death he lived in Blackheath, London.
 Oleg married Frances who gave him five children, one of whom, Quentin, died at an early age.
 Frances Prokofiev, her four children and Anastasia live in Britain.
 His son Gabriel Prokofiev is a London-based composer, producer and DJ.
 His son Rupert died in 2017 aged 31 from ataxia–telangiectasia.

 Oleg Prokofiev died in 1998 aged 69, while on holiday on the island of Alderney in the English Channel and is buried on the west side of Highgate Cemetery.